What I told people I was making a podcast about Benghazi, nine times out of ten, they called me a masochist, rolled their eyes, or just asked, why?

 98% of the time.

-Pennsylvania voters feel insulted.
+Voters feel insulted.

 We're very active combating anti-Semitism, not only here, but across the nation.

-And we feel my friends, our friends, our community feel abandoned by the Biden Harris administration.
+And we feel, my friends, our friends, our community feel abandoned by the Biden-Harris administration.

 So start right there.

-But so Pennsylvanians certainly within our community feel disrespected.
+But so Pennsylvanians, certainly within our community, feel disrespected.

 She's a fraud.

-Um she's uh that someone has put her up almost like a movie, and they're trying to sell something to us that we don't want to buy.
+Someone has put her up almost like a movie, and they're trying to sell something to us that we don't want to buy.

-Pennsylvania's a microcosm of the nation.
+Pennsylvania is a microcosm of the nation.

 Cheryl's hometown of Allentown is a perfect example.

-Things have only gotten worse under the Harris Biden administration.
+Things have only gotten worse under the Harris-Biden administration.

-But then you add the crime, the border, two issues I would add that I think are unique, not unique, but special to Pennsylvania.
+Two issues I would add that I think are unique, not unique, but special to Pennsylvania.

-Um that is going to be a critical, critical issue as as we come down the the final sixty days here, and President Trump is going to lap uh Vice President Harris on on energy industry and then veterans issues.
+Our energy industry, which you mentioned a bunch of times last night on the town hall, Sean, that is going to be a critical, critical issue as we come down the final 60 days here, and President Trump is going to lap Vice President Harris on energy industry.

-The dis I mean we have almost 700,000 veterans in Pennsylvania.
+I mean, we have almost 700,000 veterans in Pennsylvania.

-Total disrespect that they make fun of President Trump for spending the time and for showing respect to those families.
+They make fun of President Trump for spending the time and for showing respect to those families.

 That resonates with Pennsylvanians.